The New Gotrax GXL V2 vs V1 – What Are The Differences?

 - This is the Handbrake Edition.
 So basically it’s got a handbrake like other popular electric scooters such as the Xiaomi (instead of the rear step-on footbrake of the V1).
 If you’re used to the foot brake this isn’t such a big deal, but a lot of electric scooter riders prefer the Gotrax GXL V2 handbrake.
 Because the handbrake is like that on a bike, people tend to be more accustomed to it.

 - Reinforced baseboard and fender.
 Most V1 riders never had a problem with the fender, but apparently some had theirs break and felt that it wasn’t strong enough.
-This was only an issue with the earliest V1’s though – if you were to buy the V1 today it will also come with the reinforced baseboard and fender.
+Here’s a video review showing the differences between the two:

 Should you buy?